Grabbing Visual Attention With The Visual Cortex

 Trusted by 200,000+ folks.

+The visual cortex is the part of the brain that processes visual information.
+Each of the senses has an area of the brain where the signals for that sensory perception are usually sent and processed.
 Given the way our brains work, there are things you can do that will grab your user’s visual attention.
 In this article, Susan Weinschenk explains how the visual cortex of our brains plays a vital role in controlling our behavior.

 (This is a sponsored post.)
 You are designing a landing page.
 The goal of the page is to get people to notice, and hopefully click on a button on the screen to subscribe to a monthly newsletter.
 “Make sure the button captures people’s attention” is the goal you’ve been given.